 Epoxy Asphalt Concrete is a polymer concrete with a 53 year history as an extremely durable bridge deck pavement.
 Since 1967 over 450 million pounds (225,000 tons) have been installed on bridge decks totaling over 120 million square feet.
 Installations have exhibited excellent performance, including the San Francisco-Oakland Bay Bridge where 280,000 vehicles travel each day.
-The original 3/4 inch (19 mm) overlay surface withstood more than 39 years of extremely heavy use (over 3 billon vehicles) before the East Span of the bridge was replaced for seismic concerns.
+The original 3/4 inch (19 mm) EA overlay (over lightweight concrete) withstood more than 39 years of extremely heavy use (over 3 billon vehicles) before the East Span of the bridge was replaced and later dismantled due to seismic concerns.

-Epoxy Asphalt was placed on the orthotropic steel deck of the new $6.4 billion East Span of the San Francisco Bay Bridge (opened Sept 2013, pictures below).
-Caltrans produced a Youtube video on this project.
 More recently, Epoxy Asphalt and Epoxy Asphalt chipseal were used on the Macdonald Bridge in Halifax, Canada in a project called “The Big Lift” where 46 deck sections were replaced with newly fabricated deck sections with project work at night and on weekends while the bridge was kept in service during weekday commute periods.
+This project was designed so there was minimal disturbance of workweek traffic over the 2 years of deck panel replacement.

 Epoxy Asphalt (EA) binder was extensively researched and field tested in a multi-phase evaluation by the International Transport Forum of OECD in a multi-country evaluation seeking long life pavements for strategic roads.
 This recent application of the highly oxidation resistant EA binder has focused on open graded, permeable surface pavements (>20% air voids), (also called OGFC pavements) for use in on-grade roadway installations with the goal of significant life-cycle extension.
 OGFC pavements offer significant safety advantages along with 6-10 decibel tire noise reduction versus dense graded flexible pavements or concrete.
+Permeable pavements also offer other significant safety and environmental benefits.
 Full scale test programs and projects are active in several countries including the U.S., the U.K., New Zealand and the Netherlands.

 the Tianxingzhou Bridge in Wuhan, China, a cable-stay design.
 The bridge has two side-by-side independent decks so one side was closed for restoration while the other side was converted to 2-way traffic.
-The new EA pavement tested in excess of 100 kN for Marshall stability which is the highest value for flexible pavements.
+The new EA pavement tested in excess of 100 kN for Marshall stability (test results from production batches) which is the highest value for flexible asphaltic pavements.
 A new 4 minute video shows the whole project from pavement removal to completed project.

 Epoxy Asphalt’s most common applications are: 1) as a thin overlay (3/4 to 2 inch thickness) lightweight wear course for repair, replacement or new construction and 2) as a paving surface for orthotropic steel decks* where toughness and elastic composite behavior are critical.
 Several bridges have used Epoxy Asphalt chip seals as temporary wear surfaces during in-service bridge deck replacements such as the new deck segments recently installed on the Macdonald Bridge in Halifax, Nova Scotia.